Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 - [Node.js](https://nodejs.org/en/download/) must be installed to run this sample.
 - [Dotnet Core SDK](https://dotnet.microsoft.com/download) must be installed to run this sample.
-- We recommend [VS Code](https://code.visualstudio.com/download) for running and debugging this cross-platform application.
 - An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/).
 - A **personal Microsoft account**.
 This sample will not work with work or school accounts.
+- We recommend the [VS Code](https://code.visualstudio.com/download) for running and debugging this cross-platform application.
+- We recommend the [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) browser extension for monitoring your Redux store.

 ### Steps

-Using a command line interface such as VS Code integrated terminal, follow the steps below:
+Using a command line interface such as [VS Code integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal), follow the steps below:

 #### Step 1.
 Clone or download this repository